Getting Started

 Your First Component

-Every LLui component has four parts:
+Every LLui component has five parts:

 1. State — a plain, JSON-serializable object